School of Maths and Stats

 +44 (0) 191 208 7843

 I have been elected as member of the International Statistical Institute (ISI).
-Also, I won't update this page anymore, my new webpage at the University of Notre Dame should be available from August.
+Also, I won't update this page anymore, my new webpage at the University of Notre Dame is now available here and my new personal website here.

 From the next academic year, I will be Assistant Professor at the University of Notre Dame, in the United States.